Highway Code Tests

 Beat the statistics

-Test pass rates
+Theory test pass rates

-Speed limits, junctions, parking, roundabouts, level crossings.
+Speed limits, junctions, parking, roundabouts and level crossings.

 How old do you have to be to take the theory test?

 You can take the theory test when you are 17 years of age.

 You can book your test online with the DVSA directly.
 You will need to have with you your:

 You take them as a single test and you need to pass both of them to pass the test.

 The questions that form the multiple-choice part of the theory test are based on these three books, which are available at lots of bookshops and online:

 - The Highway Code

 - Driving – the essential skills